luisDVA/SturniraMacroecology/README.md

 09_effectsPlots.R -- Effects plot for species trait means
 Baur_isosize_fn.R -- Function to calculate skull isosizes, from Baur & Leuenberger (2011); sourced by 03_LMMisosize.R

+*filtered*
+LMM scripts with an added step to exclude localities where n=1

+SuppTables.Rmd will run the analyses necessary and create a binary output file with supplementary tables 1 and 2.